 Sometimes the simplest seeming jobs end up being more annoying than they should be.
 Moving a file from your computer to your phone and vice-versa should be a fairly simple task.
 However, it’s usually a mess of deciding to email it to yourself, put it into Google docs or Dropbox or hunting around for that USB cable (and appropriate adaptors).

 The following method solves this problem but at the expense of being ABSOLUTELY INSECURE.
-There is no encryption and no passwords.
+It uses no encryption and no passwords.
 Your data is un-encrypted in transit and at rest.
 If you’re thinking of transferring anything secret then either don’t do it like this or encrypt it before you transfer it.
 However, the number of times I need to move a picture or PDF far outnumbers the number of times I want to move super-secret personal information.

 What this technique lacks in security it makes up for in ridiculous convenience.

 - Click UPLOAD on the source device and select a file.

 When the file has been downloaded a single time it is deleted from the server.
 Only a single file will ever be retained for transfer and then only until it is downloaded.

 If you look at the URL in the screenshot you can see the nod to “security” is to obfuscate the URL.
 We will also choose a random port.
 This will make simple drive-by probes unlikely to find the page but remember, your data is travelling in plain text across the internet.

 If you already have a server running Apache or Nginx with PHP enabled then you can serve the file in the usual manner, even via HTTPS and password protect access if you want to.

 However, if you just want something quick and dirty then we can serve it using the built-in web server in PHP.